Introduction

 Itinerary

-Inexperienced riders will be taught all aspects of handling horses.
-You will learn how to lead, brush and tack your horse.
-You will practice in the round pen first, before you ride in the bigger arena.
-You will ride experienced horses who are suitable for new riders.
-The instructors are very knowledgeable and will take you through the basics of riding step by step.
-Before you know it you will be trotting around and go on trail rides!
+Riders will receive instruction in all aspects of horse handling.
+Inexperienced riders will learn how to lead, groom, saddle, and more.
+You’ll practice riding first in the round pen and then in the larger indoor arena.
+You’ll ride experienced horses that are suitable for beginners.
+The instructors are very experienced and will teach you the basics of riding step by step.
+Before you know it, you’ll be trotting and going for a trail ride!

 Horses and Riding